rstacruz/safe-async/Readme.md

 }
 ~~~

 Defer.js provides a `next.wrap()` function that wraps any new callback for you,
   which ensures that any errors it throws gets propagated properly.
-That same
+That
-  function can now be rewritten as:
+  colossal function can be written more concisely with Defer.js:

 ~~~ js
 getFirstPost = defer(function(next) {